amitsaha/echorand.me/content/posts/golang-templates.md

 # Controlling output using template strings

-My first encounter with Golang templates was when working with [docker](https://docs.docker.com/config/formatting/) output formatting which allowed controlling what I get as output.
+My first encounter with Go templates was when working with [docker](https://docs.docker.com/config/formatting/) output formatting which allowed controlling what I get as output.
 Let's see how we can implement something like that for our program.
 The entire program is [here](https://github.com/amitsaha/golang-templates-demo/blob/master/format-output/test.go).